Kanaderu/iotsite/README.md

 ##### Verification

-Located at `/api/verify/` or `/ws/api/verify` which will return a `200` reponse if the provided token is valid.
+Located at `/api/verify/` which will return a `200` reponse if the provided token is valid.

 The following POST format is used for token verification: